 Real talk—men are half of the baby-making equation, and if conception is the goal, taking steps to stack the deck can be a game changer.
 The bad news is that environmental stressors, diet, and our modern lifestyles are a triple threat to men’s fertility, wreaking havoc on sperm DNA.
-The good news is that there are simple things you can do to combat those threats and actually increase testosterone levels, sperm count, and sperm motility, which means a greater chance of conception.
-Here are 11 easy ways to boost men’s fertility.
+The good news is that there are simple things you can do to combat those threats and actually increase testosterone levels, sperm count, and sperm motility, which can mean a greater chance of conception.
+Here are 11 easy ways to support men’s fertility.

 Men’s Fertility 101

-- Increased sperm count
+- Promoting sperm count

-- Increased sperm motility
+- Supporting sperm motility

-- Resolving sperm morphology issues
+- Supporting sperm morphology

 - Nutritional deficiencies

 - Lifestyle choices such as smoking and drugs

 - Environmental concerns such as pesticides, chemicals, and heavy metal exposure